+Figure 62.
+Read Lock Register (RDLR) Sequence (SPI Mode only)

 Figure 63.
-Read Lock Register (RDLR) Sequence

-Figure 64.
-Write Lock Register (WRLR) Sequence
+Write Lock Register (WRLR) Sequence (SPI Mode only)

 9-33-2.
 Solid Protection Bits

 The Solid Protection Bits (SPBs) are nonvolatile bits for enabling or disabling write-protection to sectors and blocks.
 The SPB bits have the same endurance as the Flash memory.
 An SPB is assigned to each 4KB sector in the bottom and top 64KB of memory and to each 64KB block in the remaining memory.
 The factory default state of the SPB bits is "0", which has the sector/block write-protection disabled.